 This component is helpful if you want to create a single flow but then curate different content for recipients based on what you already know about them (e.g., gender, location, past purchase history etc.).

-For example, for a Welcome Series, you can use a Conditional Split to branch your flow based on whether or not a subscriber is already a customer.
-You may want to customize your content differently for new subscribers you want to convert to first-time buyers vs. those that have already purchased from you in the past.
+For example, for a welcome series, you can use a conditional split to branch your flow based on whether or not a subscriber is already a customer.
+You may want to customize your content for new subscribers you want to convert to first-time buyers versus those that have already purchased from you in the past.

-To add a new Trigger Split into a flow series, drag the Conditional Split component from the sidebar and drop it where you would like to create this split.
-After you drop the Conditional Split into your flow, you will automatically see a YES and NO path appear below it.
+To add a new conditional split into a flow series, drag the Conditional Split component from the sidebar and drop it where you would like to create this split.
+After you drop the conditional split into your flow, you will automatically see a YES and NO path appear below it.

-In the lefthand sidebar, you will be able to define the logic for your Conditional Split.
-The workflow here is the same as what you will find in Klaviyo's Segment Builder as well as when configuring Flow Filters:
+In the lefthand sidebar, you will be able to define the logic for your conditional split.
+The workflow here is the same as what you will find in the Segment Builder and when configuring flow filters:

 - What someone has done (or not done)

 Here, you can choose from any activity tracked by Klaviyo -- we call all activities "events" or "metrics."
 To see a list of all metrics being tracked in your account, click here.

 Here, you can choose to segment based on attributes associated with profiles in your account -- custom properties can be assigned via an integration, or you can add properties to profiles manually.

 - If someone is in or not in a list

 This option is great if you want to combine two or more lists or create a segment of a specific list, which is a best practice when sending campaign emails.